harmonie-oberachern/website/README.md

 # website_harmonie_oberachern
-This is the new website of the *Harmonie Oberachern e.V.*
+This is the new website of the *Musikverein Harmonie Oberachern e.V.*